Last Updated on October 5, 2023 by Editorial Team

 Jennifer is a shy girl who has recently joined college.
 She prefers her own company and avoids interacting with everyone around her.
 While she likes to focus on studying, she is always open to helping people with notes.
 One of her friends, Stacy, experiences bad feelings.
 Stacy believes Jennifer to be straightforward and does not share her feelings.

-While Jennifer notices Stacy, she decides to confront Stacy about her sadness and dull face.
+When Jennifer notices Stacy, she decides to confront Stacy about her sadness and dull face.
 Stacy, without any hesitation, expresses her feelings of being missed out in family gatherings as she is often surrounded by siblings who excel in their fields.
 Stacy feels she cannot score well, and nobody would love to talk to her.

 Jennifer listens to this and creates a sense of relatability with her life.
 She confides that she feels the same way, and that’s why she prefers to study than interact with people.
-In this case, Jennifer creates a sense of relatability by stepping in Stacy’s shoes.
+In this case, Jennifer creates a sense of relatability by stepping into Stacy’s shoes.
 Her empathetic behavior makes Stacy feel better, knowing that she is not alone in this situation.

 Empathy is an integral part of human development.
 As humans develop, they experience various emotions, and empathy helps them accept and understand different perspectives in any given situation.
 Because of their daily interactions with new people, empathy is vital for college students.
 As these students are unaware of the history or story of any student, they might end up hurting their classmates due to a lack of emotional understanding.

 Empathy activities promote positive culture, acceptance, good social behavior, and great communication skills in such situations.
 Therefore, teachers need to focus on activities that develop the overall emotional development of students.
-The more empathetic students, the more emotionally intelligent they become.
+The more empathetic students are, the more emotionally intelligent they become.
 When students face and learn empathy, they are likely to understand their own emotions, act on time, and stay away from negative perspectives.